How do you create a digital magazine from scratch?

 But the design that gets your digital magazine thousands of readers has to go far beyond this threshold.
 You can’t just be great—you need to be awesome.

 Here at Foundr, everything we put out not only has great design, but we strive to make it unique, edgy, and even daring.
 We know that our magazine is read mostly by young people, who are full of energy and ready to make a change in this world through entrepreneurship.
 Our design has to convey that energy:

 There are no shortcuts or formulas to good design.
 It really is just a question of hiring the right person for the job.
 Finding a quality designer isn’t easy, nor is it cheap.
 You shouldn’t expect to pay bottom dollar for top work.

-So the question becomes, how do you find a good designer?
-Luckily for the modern entrepreneurs, there are plenty of websites that connect you to remote designers.
-These are great because they give you access to a global pool of talent.
+There are plenty of websites that connect you to remote designers.
+These are great because they give you access to a global pool of talent: